 - It is an island-within-an-island of specially-adapted biodiversity found nowhere else in the world and is a last refuge for some species driven from the rest of Jamaica by humans.

-On this website, we use the Cockpit Country boundary defined by Cockpit Country Stakeholders Group, of which we are part.
-This boundary was defined by a) the extent of cockpit karst and b) the area where the Maroons and British fought the Maroon Wars.
-Here's a presentation of the rationales for this boundary.
+The boundary is defined by a) the extent of cockpit karst and b) the area where the Maroons and British fought the First and Second Maroon Wars.